wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Group and live support chat for your website: chat with your visitors and connect your community.
+Group chat and live support for your website: chat with your visitors and connect your community.
 Perfect for BuddyPress!

 == Description ==

-Flyzoo is the chat platform designed for communities, Woocommerce stores, dating websites, online traders, gamers, radio stations... and any other kind of website looking to boost engagement!
+Flyzoo is the chat platform designed for communities, stores, dating websites, online traders, gamers, radio stations... and any other kind of website looking to boost engagement!

-Build your community in group chats, help members and customers with live support features.
+Engag your community in group chats, help members and customers with live support features.

-The perfect chat for BuddyPress.
+The perfect chat for BuddyPress, bbPress and WooCommerce.
 Start your 14-day free trial now!

 ####Core Features####